GammaStrategies/eulerswap-delta-neutral-strategy/README.md

-# Backtest of a delta-neutral market-making strategy executable on EulerSwap
+# Backtest of a delta-neutral market-making strategy

 ## 1. Target strategy on EulerSwap